sabrinara/LibraLink-MVT/README.md

 ### Getting Started
-To run NewsQuest locally, follow these steps:
+To run LibraLink locally, follow these steps:
 - Clone the repository to your local machine.
 - Install dependencies
 - setup env file